AIEdX/ZeneithDB/README.md

 </p>

 ---

-**WARNING** This is still in early development.
-Not everything works yet but will soon!

-This is a TypeScript library that uses the IndexDB API to create a database in the browser.
-It is more focused on making desktop applications with Electron.

-Zeneith allows you to define the databases and their collections using JSON objects.
-It will auto-update databases as well when a collection is added or removed.

-It provides an async/await API for doing CURD operations.

-Planned future features include a query system, schema validation, and Worker API operations.
+This is a simple library for interacting with indexDB.

+It keeps tracks of databases for you and makes it easy to upgrade and delete databases as well as do basic CRUD operations.

 ```ts
 import { ZeneithDB } from "ZeneithDB";